zhimin-z/awesome-awesome-artificial-intelligence/README.md

 * It is not popular enough (< 400 stars).
 * It is not actively maintained (> 1 year).

+Due to the static nature of markdown format, we only label any awesome list as an exclusive topic.

 # General

 | Name | Description | Popularity |